PatrickMeerssche/Dell-G-Series-Controller-awcc-fix/README.md

 SUBSYSTEM=="usb", ATTRS{idVendor}=="187c", ATTRS{idProduct}=="0550", MODE="0660", TAG+="uaccess", SYMLINK+="awelc"
 ```
+If udev generate an error, then chmod the usb port for the keyboard.

 Polkit is required for power and fan related functionality.
 If it is not already loaded, load the acpi_call module before launching this application.
 ```